6eero/NewPass/README.md

 - **AES Encryption**: NewPass encrypts all stored passwords using Advanced Encryption Standard (AES) with Cipher Block Chaining (CBC) mode before saving them in the local database.

+- **SQLite Chiper**: NewPass utilizes SQLCipher, an extension for SQLite databases, to bolster security further by encrypting entirely the database, ensuring robust protection against unauthorized access.
+The encryption key is chosen by the user upon the first launch of the app, and it remains saved and encrypted in an EncryptedSharedPreferences.
+It is then requested every time the app is launched.

 - **User-Friendly Interface**: NewPass features an intuitive and user-friendly interface, making it easy to generate, view, and manage your passwords.
 The app offers convenient options for copying passwords to the clipboard and securely sharing them with other applications.